jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v2.7 (unreleased):
   > Adds ability to unlock the mouse cursor with control-click.
+  > Adds compile-time option to do all rendering from the main thread.
+  > Improves accuracy of Ethernet controller on Turbo systems.
   > Improves handling of caps lock and modifier keys when using shortcuts.
   > Improves behavior of file selection dialog in certain situations.
   > Improves behavior of user interface in some edge cases.
   > Fixes bug that caused Daydream to hang on start up.
+  > Fixes bug that caused errors when formatting floppy disks.
+  > Fixes bug that prevented sound recording on newer versions of macOS.
   > Fixes bug that caused NeXTdimension window to start with wrong size.
+  > Fixes bug in low-pass filter that could cause audible noise.

  7) Running Previous